divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ## Tips

 The tipping functionality has been introduced to encourage reporting for pools where the gas costs exceed the settlement fee for the data provider.
 A tip can be added to a specific pool using the pool's collateral token, which is then kept as a reserve and allocated to the actual data provider after the final value has been confirmed, or to the treasury if neither of them reports a value.
-It is not possible to add tips after a data provider has submitted a value, regardless of whether it has been confirmed.
+It is not possible to add tips after a data provider has submitted a value, regardless of whether it has been confirmed, or if the collateral token implements a fee.
 Tips can be claimed by the data provider by using the [`claimFee`](#claimfee) function.

 Note that both tips and settlement fees are aggregated under the same internal variable, `poolIdToReservedClaim`, and there is no direct method to retrieve the tip amount alone.
 To obtain the current reserved claim amount, use the [`getReservedClaim`](#getreservedclaim) function.